minwukim/minwukim.github.io/_pages/about.md

 ---
 Hello world! 👋
 ===
-I’m Minwu, a graduate researcher at New York University Abu Dhabi, where I’m fortunate to be advised by Prof. [Keith Ross](https://sites.google.com/nyu.edu/keithross/).
+I’m Minwu, a researcher at New York University Abu Dhabi, where I’m fortunate to be advised by Prof. [Keith Ross](https://sites.google.com/nyu.edu/keithross/).
 I also completed my undergraduate degree here, majoring in Computer Science.

 My research focuses on **LLM Reasoning**.
 Recently, I have been particularly interested in:

 * Identifying and addressing the limitations of RLVR.
 * Expanding capability to solve 'hard' problems (pass@k=0% problems) for LLMs ([link](https://github.com/rdi-berkeley/awesome-RLVR-boundary)).
-* Compositional generalization & Creativity
+* Compositional generalization & Creativity.
 * Synthetic data that better capture the human cognitive process during reasoning.
 * Test-time scaling methodologies that enable more effective reasoning and with longer memory.

 Before that, I worked in computational finance as well, particularly in corporate finance and macroeconomics.

+Before that, I worked on a startup project.

 <!-- You can read more about my journey and why I pivoted to LLM research [here](/posts/unstructured/).   -->